What Is the Importance of Prospecting?

 The goal of prospecting is to identify and contact potential customers.
-This is primarily done on the basis of a certain similarity or correspondence with existing customers.
-A high profile similarity therefore increases the probability that a contract will be concluded.
+This is primarily done on the basis of a certain similarity or match with existing customers.
+Accordingly, with a high profile similarity, the probability that a contract will be signed increases.

 The overriding purpose of prospecting is therefore the initial contact and the introduction of new and sales-relevant potential customers.
 Depending on the information density and profile, the status of a prospect and the associated marketing effort can vary.